romanhujer/SQM/SQM_esp/README.md

 # OnStep WiFi Server
-This is the EPS-01 aESP8266 SQM
+This is the EPS-01 and ESP8266 SQM

 # Installing the ESP8266 Platform
 Before you can flash the firmware on your ESP8266 device, you need to install the ESP8266